Find out how to make renovations to your home in France. Learn the French property safety standards and how to create a holiday sublet for rent.

 Renovations, decorations and fitting it out

 Planning to keep the property for a relatively short time?
-Cosmetic changes (new color scheme or decorations) may be enough; if you’re planning on staying longer term, then you may want to carry out more major work.
+Cosmetic changes (new color scheme or decorations) may be enough; if you’re planning on staying longer term in France, then you may want to carry out more major renovations.
 Always bear in mind whether the work you do adds value to the property.
 Ensure you have proper planning permission to carry it out.
 Ask at your local town hall (mairie) for the Code de l’Urbanisme, which covers all the French planning rules and regulations.

 Here are some of the main places to go to buy what you need.